 Tobacco products, tobacco substitutes, nicotine-containing liquids, electronic cigarettes and their trademarks must not be displayed in the retail sale of tobacco products, tobacco substitutes, smoking accessories, tobacco imitations, electronic cigarettes or nicotine-containing liquids (see Display ban).
 The products referred to in the Tobacco Act must also not be marketed (see Marketing ban).
 Only products complying with the Tobacco Act may be sold to consumers (see Product control), and the retail packaging of the products must also comply with the Tobacco Act (see Unit packets).
 Chewing tobacco, nasal tobacco and tobacco for oral use may not be sold, supplied or passed on.

-Distance sales of tobacco products, electronic cigarettes and nicotine-containing liquids are prohibited.
+Distance sales of tobacco products, electronic cigarettes, nicotine-containing liquids and herbal products for smoking (transition period until 1.11.2022) are prohibited.
 Therefore, these products cannot be sold over the Internet, phone or by other means of distance communication.
 This applies to both domestic and cross-border sales.
 It is also worth noting that a private person may not acquire or receive the said products from an economic operator by mail, freight or a comparable means from countries outside Finland (see Import).

 Tobacco products, herbal products for smoking, electronic cigarettes and nicotine-containing liquids may not be sold at customs auction.